Bright finder

-Finds objects by owner or name anywhere on your parcel - any number, any range!
+Finds objects by owner or name anywhere on a parcel - any number, any range!

 DESCRIPTION